HubRise/website/APPS-TEMPLATE/en/connect-hubrise.md

 To disconnect SOLUTION from HubRise, proceed as follows:

-1. From the SOLUTION back-office, click on ...
+1. From the SOLUTION back office, click on ...
-1. SOLUTION is disconnected from HubRise.
+1. SOLUTION is now disconnected from HubRise.

 -- OR --

 To disconnect SOLUTION from HubRise, contact SOLUTION support.

-If you just need to temporarily stop [receiving orders from HubRise], you can block the connection between SOLUTION and HubRise.
+If you only need to temporarily stop [receiving orders from HubRise], you can block the connection between SOLUTION and HubRise.
 For more information, see [Block or Disconnect App](/docs/connections#block-or-disconnect).